-As surprising as it comes, the highest number of Facebook users aren’t in the United States.
-It’s India that has the largest user number (300 million).
+As surprising as it seems, the highest number of Facebook users aren’t in the United States.
+India actually has the largest user number (300 million).
 The US has only 210 million users.
 This is of particular importance if you sell products or services to customers in India.

 Pros and Cons of Facebook Marketing

 The pros of Facebook marketing are large in number.
 You have a massive audience to market to, along with advanced targeting options.
 You can even take advantage of Facebook retargeting.

 Another benefit of Facebook marketing is its low monthly minimum cost.
 You can deploy marketing campaigns with a budget of only $1 per day.
 Additionally, Facebook gives you a way to build trust with your audience.
 It provides a two-way form of communication.
 You can interact with customers, which goes a long way in improving customer loyalty.